Limbé (commune)

 With a population of 32200 inhabitants (2003 census) it is the second city in importance in this department after Cap-Haïtien.
-The arrondissement du Limbé (borough of Limbé) includes two communes: Limbé and Bas-Limbé (Low-Limbé).
+The arrondissement du Limbé (borough of Limbé) includes two communes: Limbé and Bas-Limbé (Lower Limbé).
 The commune du Limbé includes seven rural sections: Tanmas (1st), Haut-Limbé, Soufrière, Ravine-des-Roches, 4th or Simalo, Camp-Coq and 8th section (near the town of Plaisance).
 The arrondissement du Limbé has about between 69,256 and 80,000 inhabitants (United Nations OCHA (Haiti) report on the population of Haiti of 2003 published in October 2004).
 Limbé is located 220 km north of the capital Port-au-Prince.

 Overview

 The nearest neighbouring towns or cities are Bas-Limbé (9 km north), Port-Margot (8 km northwest), Plaisance (35 km south), Cap-Haïtien (26 km northeast) and Acul-du-Nord (12 km east).

 The Limbé River (riviere du Limbé) that flows toward the city on its way North to the sea gave its strength to the city with a diverse agricultural base.
 Production includes banana, mango, coffee, other fruits in the higher surrounding areas of the city and rice production in Bas-Limbé near the sea.
 However the city is also prone to flooding.
-Particularly on November 18, 1963 a major flash flood resulting from a very active hurricane season (the most damaging one being hurricane Flora) caused the river of Limbé to flood the city.
+Particularly on November 18, 1963 a major flash flood resulting from a very active hurricane season (the most damaging one being Hurricane Flora) caused the river of Limbé to flood the city.
 At the time the death toll in Limbé and surrounding areas was estimated to have reached between 100 and 500 people.
 Although no official record existed about the damage caused by the flood in Limbé, accounts from numerous eyewitnesses and the force of the hurricane (National Hurricane Center, hurricane 1963 archive season1) support the theory of a large scale tragedy with a great number of houses damaged or many even carried away by the raging water.
 Presently the flow of the river of Limbé is greatly diminished due to advanced and general deforestation in Haiti.
 Note that Limbé and surrounding areas still have many trees in comparison to the remainder of Haiti.

 Limbé is fortunate to have two good hospital facilities.
 Dispensaire St-Jean opened by Catholic nuns (sisters of Ste-Carmelle) in the 60s but currently under government control and one hospital "Hôpital Bon-Samaritain" (The Good Samaritan) run by US Baptist missionaries.
 Limbé is therefore known in the Northern department for accessible health care services and many people flocked to the hospital Bon-Samaritain led for four decades by Dr. Williams Hodges before his death in 1996.

-He was also archeologist in his spare time and founded the small Musée de Guahaba (Museum of Guahaba) in Limbé dedicated to Amerimdian native artifacts from the Arawak/Taíno tribes.
+He was also archeologist in his spare time and founded the small Musee de Guahaba (Museum of Guahaba) in Limbé dedicated to Amerimdian native artifacts from the Arawak/Taíno tribes.
 These tribes populated the area before the arrival of African slaves.
 Around 1973 Dr. Hodges also built an electrical dam to power the city and he provided running water through public fountains and to private homes later on in 1976.
 The dam is no longer in activity.